YourthYQ/Notebook-UCLA_CS35L/C Debugging & Optimization.md

 Stepping can be tricky because there isn't always a sequential mapping of source code lines to machine code lines.
 Stepping through some machine code lines may make it look like the program is jumping back and forth between source code lines instead of running one-by-one in order.

 A courser-grained variant of the `step` command.
 Advancing to the next line of source code at the current function call level i.e. a single step but without worrying about function calls, stepping "over" them.
 Similarly, it has a machine code version.

+### 3. `next` or `n` (steps OVER function calls)

+Executes the next line of code similar to step, but if the line contains a function call, next executes the entire function as a single step and pauses when the function returns.
+Mainly use in the recursive function.

 All these commands control the **instruction pointer**, e.g. `%rip` on x86-64.